KarelZe/blog/content/about.md

 I'm passionate about machine learning and quantitative finance.
 I like to write readable and performant code.🐅

 I graduated from [KIT](https://www.kit.edu/english/index.php).
-At the moment, I'm developing fraud-detection solutions at [Atruvia](https://atruvia.de/).
+At the moment, I'm developing document ai solutions at [Atruvia](https://atruvia.de/).

 You can connect with me on:
 * [🏪LinkedIn](https://www.linkedin.com/in/markus-bilz/)